 4If you need prescription medicine, pack one or two dosage bundles into a tiny jar or resealable sandwich bag.
 This is better than opening pill packets while travelling as the contents may spill or jump awkwardly, landing on the floor or disappearing.
 If you forget and have to unpack pills, go to the toilet, put a plug or cloth in the sink and use the available washstand space.

 5Pick your footwear with comfort and security in mind.
 Laces mean delays at security, especially for tall boots.
 Wearing tall boots is easier than packing them but, if so, clear security early.
-Slip-ons make easier and some woman’s flats can fold into hand luggage if bare feet make your journey more comfortable.
+Slip-ons make life easier and some woman’s flats can fold into hand luggage if bare feet make your journey more comfortable.
 Some shoe designs feature steel bars in the sole, avoid these where security checks will mean multiple security checks and delays.

 6Do your homework.
 This is especially important if you’ll be stuck on a long flight.
 Are meals offered?
 At a cost, or included in the price?
 Do you have special dietary needs and can you order before travelling?